eec193/eec193.github.io/labs/lab1/README.md

 docker build -t eec193_lab1 .
 ```

-This may take anywhere from 5-60 mins depending on your internet speed.
+This may take anywhere from 5-60 minutes depending on your internet speed.
 Once
 completed, verify the image ```eec193_lab1``` exists by running the following
 command: